gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-08-10-stapler-i-remade-a-32-year-old-classic-macintosh-app.md

 > ## Thanks
 >
 > My good friend Dave Roberts (Serendipity App Company) for brainstorming why it was so damned difficult to get the app to react differently when a document was opened from Finder.
 Rip it up and start again!
-And eternal thanks to Chris Patterson and Ali Rantakari for their apps from years gone by.
+And eternal thanks to Chris Patterson and Ali Rantakari for their apps.